Innes' star: Erroneous parallax

-Its actual distance is 12.667 parsecs, or 41.32 light-years, based on parallax by van Leeuwen (2007) and Gaia DR2: arcsec.
+Its actual distance is 12.676 pc, based on the parallax from Gaia DR3: 0.07889±0.00003 arcsec.

 Planetary system

-In 2014, a Mega-Earth or a mini-Neptune, GJ 422 b, of approximately ten Earth-masses, was discovered in the system of this star, orbiting the star every 20 days and lying at a distance of around 0.11 astronomical units (AU)—11% of the distance between the Earth and Sun—on the inner edge of the stellar system's habitable zone, which for this star has been calculated to lie between 0.11 and 0.21 AU.
+In 2014, a sub-Neptune-mass planet, Gliese 422 b, of approximately ten Earth-masses, was discovered around this star.
+It orbits the star every 20 days and lies at a distance of around 0.11 astronomical units (AU)—11% of the distance between the Earth and Sun—on the inner edge of the stellar system's habitable zone, which for this star has been calculated to lie between 0.11 and 0.21 AU.

 The discovery of GJ 422 b was confirmed in 2020.

 Name

 Innes' Star is one of a few stars named after people—named after a scientist, whereas the majority of proper names of stars have ancient origins or medieval, in the main Arabic, ones.
 Certain stars, found to be nearby due to their large proper motion, also fall into this class and are named after their discoverers: Barnard's Star, Kapteyn's Star, Luyten's Star, van Maanen's Star, van Biesbroeck's Star, and Teegarden's Star.
 Innes is also known as the discoverer of Proxima Centauri.